sbreining/rasp-o-clocker/README.md

 5. Fill in any necessary information in the `.env` file you just created.
 6. Run migration: `python bin/migrate`

-After the migration is run, a few days of the year will be added to the `holidays` table (January 1st, July 4th, and December 25th).
-If there are more holidays you or your company wishes to observe, you'll need to add them yourself.
+After the migration is run, 10 holidays will be in the `holidays` table that are based on my current work place's holidays for the year of 2020.
+Anything that needs to be adjust, added, or otherwise is up to you.

 ### Usage